pizzaops/console_env/README.md

-Console-Env
+Console_Env
 -------
 This only works with the Puppet Enterprise Console

-This is the console-env module.
+This is the console_env module.
 It was written with the sole purpose of adding the ability to specify environments in the console using key/value pairs.

 This module is merely a temporary solution, to set environments without having to use an alternative ENC.